What’s up, everyone!

-I’m John and I am the Broke Veteran.
+I’m John, and I am the lead scout of this mission.

-At least I was until I figured out how to make sense of all this so called “making money online” and eventually finding something that actually worked.
+At least, I was until I figured out how to make sense of all this so-called “making money online” and eventually found something that actually worked.

-Before I get into the good stuff, let me give you a little sneak peak about my crazy, roller coaster life.
+Before I get into the good stuff, let me give you a little sneak peek into my crazy, roller-coaster life.

-Being a cook or some engineer didn’t interest me much, so I decided that I wanted to pound the ground as a good old infantryman.
+Being a cook or some engineer didn’t interest me much, so I decided to pound the ground like a good old infantryman.

 I got stationed at Ft.
-Campbell Kentucky and immediately shipped out and headed to my first deployment.
+Campbell, Kentucky, immediately shipped out and headed to my first deployment.

-From chai (tea) to learning a culture and language that I never saw happening, I learned the most about life from a country that I would never forget.
+From chai (tea) to learning a culture and language that I never saw happening, I learned the most about living in a country that I would never forget.

-This also sparked my interest in starting a family, which ultimately led to exactly that.
+This also sparked my interest in starting a family, ultimately leading to that.

 I deployed again and landed in Kuwait on September 26, 2005.